Geeks in Phoenix

 All-in-one

-There is also a little known secret about all-in-one computers that nobody tells you about; they are hybrid systems.
+There is also a little-known secret about all-in-one computers that nobody tells you about: they are hybrid systems.
 Quite simply, they are a combination of laptop and desktop components.

 And heaven forbid you have to replace the screen in an all-in-one computer.
 Most of the time, you have to completely disassemble them to get the exact model number of the display.

-The last all-in-one computer that I worked on had six (6) different possible model numbers for the replacement display.
+The last all-in-one computer I worked on had six (6) different possible model numbers for the replacement display.
 It depended on what company had supplied the screen for the system when it was built.

 Drive(s): HDD, SSHD, or SSD?